 Also of interest is that Windsor has more people living here who work in computers and math than 95% of the places in the US.

 Windsor is an extremely ethnically-diverse town.
 The people who call Windsor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Windsor residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Windsor include Jamaican, Italian, English, and Polish.
+Windsor also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.88% of the town’s residents.
+Important ancestries of people in Windsor include Jamaican, Irish, Italian, English, and German.

 The most common language spoken in Windsor is English.
 Other important languages spoken here include Spanish and Langs. of India.